New drug targets Hard-to-Treat cancers with KRAS mutation

 Summary

-This study tests a new drug called JDQ443, alone or with other medicines, in people with advanced solid tumors that have a specific KRAS G12C mutation.
-The goal is to see if the drug is safe and can shrink tumors.
+This study tests a new drug called JDQ443, alone or with other treatments, for people with advanced solid tumors that have a specific genetic change called KRAS G12C.
+The goal is to find the safest dose and see if the drug can shrink tumors.
 About 344 adults whose cancer has not responded to standard treatments will take part.

 Get updates